Media Room

 Welcome to Damascus VA, Trail Town USA!

 Damascus, VA is a small town in Southwest Virginia with a big claim to fame: Seven nationally known trails intersect within town limits, making us "Trail Town USA".
 Originally a railroad town in the lumber boom of the early 20th century, this small-town economy reinvented itself through outdoor recreation and tourism in the 1990s and has been thriving ever since.
-Tourism is one of the largest economic drivers in Washington County, VA, second only to agriculture. |
+Tourism is one of the largest economic drivers in Washington County, VA, second only to agriculture.

-The Appalachian Trail enters the state of Virginia just a few miles south of town, then runs through the Town Park and down the sidewalk of Main Street.
-We are the home of the Virginia Creeper Trail, which stretches across the middle of town two blocks to the south.
-In the busy summer season, wheeled tourists pass through town on the TransAmerican and TransVirginia bike routes, as well as the Virginia Bird and Wildlife Trail, Crooked Road, Boone Trail Highway, and Mid-Atlantic Backcountry Discovery Route (MABDR) motor routes.
-The Iron Mountain Trail attracts singletrack mountain biking.
-Damascus is a gateway town to Mount Rogers, the highest point in the state of Virginia, at an elevation of 5,729 feet.
-Nearby are Mount Rogers National Recreation Area, Whitetop Mountain, and Grayson Highlands State Park, popular destinations for outdoor recreation including hiking, backpacking, bouldering, horseback riding, and biking.
-Just south of town is Backbone Rock Recreation Area, known as the "World's Shortest Highway Tunnel".
-Several trout streams and whitewater runs converge in Damascus - Whitetop Laurel, Beaverdam Creek, and Tennessee Laurel - to form the South Fork of the Holston River.
-The river flows into nearby South Holston Lake, a popular spot for motorized boating, flatwater paddling, swimming, and bass fishing.
+The Appalachian Trail enters the state of Virginia just a few miles south of town, then runs through the Town Park and down the sidewalk of Laurel Avenue, our Main Street.
+The AT passes right by the Damascus Trail Center, one of three visitor centers operated by the Appalachian Trail Conservancy along the 2,200 mile trail.
+We are at the heart of the Virginia Creeper Trail, which stretches across the middle of town two blocks to the south.
+In the busy summer season, wheeled tourists pass through town on the TransAmerican and TransVirginia bike routes, as well as the Virginia Bird and Wildlife Trail, The Crooked Road, and the Mid-Atlantic Backcountry Discovery Route (MABDR) motor routes.
+Nearby are the Mount Rogers Scenic Byway, The Snake 421, and the Overmountain Victory Trail.
+The Iron Mountain Trail offers classic ridgeline singletrack for mountain biking.
+Damascus is a gateway town to the five highest peaks in the state: Mount Rogers (5,729ft), Whitetop Mountain (5,525ft), Pine Mountain/Wilburn Ridge (5,525ft), Buzzard Rock (5,095ft), and Haw Orchard Mountain (5,007ft).
+Nearby are Mount Rogers National Recreation Area, Grayson Highlands State Park, and Cherokee National Forest, all popular destinations for outdoor recreation with hiking, backpacking, bouldering, horseback riding, biking, paddling, fishing, and more.
+Just south of town is Backbone Rock Recreation Area, also known as the "World's Shortest Highway Tunnel".

 The biggest event of the year in Damascus is the Appalachian Trail Days Festival, known locally as 'Trail Days'.
-Each year in May, the town swells from 650 residents to an estimated 20,000 people for the weekend.
+Each year in May, the town swells from 650 residents to an estimated 25,000 people for the weekend.
 Trail Days is a celebration of the Appalachian Trail and thru-hiker culture and a massive reunion of thru-hikers past and present.

 The biggest event of the year in Damascus is the Appalachian Trail Days Festival, known locally as 'Trail Days'.
-Each year in May, the town swells from 650 residents to an estimated 20,000 people for the weekend.
+Each year in May, the town swells from 650 residents to an estimated 25,000 people for the weekend.
 Trail Days is a celebration of the Appalachian Trail and thru-hiker culture and a massive reunion of thru-hikers past and present.

 Damascus is widely known as: